-The intercept grades are comparable to the average Mutooroo JORC sulphide resource grade of 1.53% copper, 0.16% cobalt and 0.20 g/t gold over a true width of approximately 21 metres.
+Overall, the copper and cobalt intercept grades are generally comparable to the average Mutooroo JORC sulphide resource grade of 1.53% copper and 0.16% cobalt and over potentially mineable widths.
+The reported gold grades are mostly significantly higher than the resource grade of 0.20 g/t for the northern drillholes, which provides a potentially material economic benefit given the current high gold price.